 ProfessionalsWilliam A. Isaacson

-Bill has successfully represented both plaintiffs and defendants in major antitrust litigations; of the approximately dozen federal antitrust class actions that have gone to trial and judgment in this century, he has tried five of them, winning verdicts in each case.
+Bill has tried cases in a number of areas, including contract, commercial torts, copyright, international arbitration and antitrust.
+In antitrust, Bill has successfully represented both plaintiffs and defendants in major antitrust litigations; of the approximately dozen federal antitrust class actions that have gone to trial and judgment in this century, he has tried five of them, winning verdicts in each case.
 Global Competition Review has noted that “arguably no antitrust lawyer in recent memory has had as much success for both plaintiffs and defendants as Bill Isaacson.”
 Lawdragon writes that it is “nearly impossible to find a more reliable antitrust litigator than Isaacson, who has successfully handled several of the most high-profile cases in the past two decades.”

 Bill's achievements include:

 - winning a defense jury verdict as trial counsel for a leading technology company in the portable music industry in a high-profile antitrust class action seeking $1 billion;

 - winning a $50 million verdict—later increased to $124 million in a judgment—as trial counsel in a three-and-a-half week jury trial in the District of Nevada for plaintiff Oracle against Rimini Street for copyright infringement;

 - obtaining a historic judgment for college athletes in O’Bannon NCAA finding the NCAA in violation of the antitrust laws and ordering injunctive relief for NCAA athletes permitting the sharing of name, image and likeness monies.
 The Wall Street Journal wrote that Isaacson’s cross-examination of the President of the NCAA “laid out, one by one” the “deeply embedded contradictions and occasional bits of outright absurdity” of the NCAA positions;